 Create a SharePoint online Add-In App Provider-Host.

-Go to menu File and choose New Project.
+Go to the menu File and choose New Project.

 Select Office/SharePoint and choose the SharePoint Add-in template.